koolfy/Co2lfy/README.md

 ![Credits](images/credits.jpeg?raw=true "Credits")

+## Future versions

+I am planning on adding code to export measurements as a CSV file onto a micro-SD card.
+Timestamp will be kept consistent by a RTC with a small flat battery

+I already have the hardware and PCB at home.
+I just need some sleep before I tackle that last part ;)

 ## Hardware
 ### Body
 Body is held together by both the male/female headers coupling the OLED display PCB with the feather rp2040 PCB, as well as M2 spacers and screws